mrogur/webpack-bootstrap4-starter/README.md

 ### Installation

-You must have installed Node.js
+You must have got Node.js installed.

 Clone project, navigate to project root directory and run

 ```bash